..........................................

 Publications in Edited Books:

-"Crushing Wahhabi Fundamentalists in Central Asia and the Caucasus.
-Sub-Plot to the War on Al-Qaeda Terrorism or Suppression of Religious Opposition?" in New Religious Movements in the 21st Century. edited by Phillip Lucas and Thomas Robbins.
+"Crushing Wahhabi Fundamentalists in Central Asia and the Caucasus." in New Religious Movements in the 21st Century. edited by Phillip Lucas and Thomas Robbins.
 2004.

 "The Deportation and Ethnic Cleansing of the Crimean Tatars." in Ethnic Cleansing in Twentieth Century Europe. edited by Steven Vardy and Hunt Tooley.
 New York; East European Monographs.
 2003.